 The Committee’s first meetings were held at the Polish veterans’ hall on Fleet Street, and those in attendance were: Clement Knefel (Chairman), Melvin Laszczynski, Wojslaw Milan-Kamski (1 st Vice-Chairman), Alfred Wisniewski (Fundraising Chairman), Lucjan Antosiak (Treasurer), Frank Lanocha (Corresponding Secretary), George & Barbara Miegon, Stanislaw & Alfreda Jamrosz, Stella Spies (Recording Secretary), and Stanley May.
 After a time the meetings were moved to the Polish National Alliance building on Eastern Avenue, and later the group’s headquarters was the storefront of member Josephine Kowzan at 520 S. Broadway.
 In 1994 the group incorporated in the State of Maryland as the National Katyn Memorial Committee, and it secured 501(c)3 status with the IRS.
 Clement Knefel resigned due to ill health and died in 1998.
 He was succeeded by Wojslaw Milan-Kamski, who served for two years.
 Alfred Wisniewski then became Chairman.

 The Committee decided to seek a grant from the State of Maryland during the 1997 General Assembly session.
-Senator Perry Sfikas introduced the bill, along with Delegates Krysiak, Dypski, Hammond, and House Speaker Taylor.
+Senator Perry Sfikas introduced the bill, along with Delegates Carolyn Krysiak, Cornell Dypski, Pete Hammen, and House Speaker Casper Taylor.
 Lt.
-Governor Kathleen Kennedy Townsend met with Governor Glendenning and secured approval of the grant.
+Governor Kathleen Kennedy Townsend met with Governor Parris Glendening and secured approval of the grant.
 Mayor Schmoke provided the final financial guarantee that made the Memorial a reality.

-In 2001, the Committee re-organized itself as the National Katyn Memorial Foundation, and its fundraising activities were supplemented by other, diverse projects.
+In 2001, the Committee re-organized itself as the National Katyń Memorial Foundation, and its fundraising activities were supplemented by other, diverse projects.
 Each year in April, a Remembrance Mass is celebrated, and a ceremony at the Monument is held for the public.
-The group continues to have an informational booth at the annual Baltimore Polish Festival.
+The group continues to have information available at community events, at the Polish National Alliance and at the Baltimore Visitor Center.
 Descriptive flyers and colorful postcards have been distributed and sold.
 The Foundation’s complete archives have been transferred to the University of Baltimore Langsdale Library Special Collections’ Archives of Maryland Polonia.
-The Foundation also provided financial support for Monsignor Peszkowski to distribute to every school in Poland a copy of his book, “Katyn w Documentach Kongresu USA”.
+The Foundation also provided financial support for Monsignor Peszkowski to distribute to every school in Poland a copy of his book, “Katyń w Dokumentach Kongresu USA”.
 Another major undertaking was the project to create permanent interpretive signage displays at the monument site that more fully explain to visitors the symbols on the monument and the historical background of the massacre.
 A subcommittee of dedicated volunteers worked long and hard to compose the texts for the signage panels, and local artist, Carla Hazard-Tomaszewski, created striking illustrations to accompany the narratives.